-Rugby, the Home of Rugby Football, is located on the North East side of Warwickshire in the heart of England.
+Rugby, the Home of Rugby Football, is in North East Warwickshire in the heart of England.
 If you would like to join us for lunch please contact us

 Our President hopes that you enjoy your visit to our site.
 If you want to know more about our club please contact us through the Join Rotary icon.

 Check out our activities by visiting What We Do and the Photo Gallery

 President Keith Ward 2020 -2021

 The Rotary Club of Rugby held their annual Club Assembly online.
 Club President Sue Maguire chaired the meeting and welcomed Assisted Districted Governor Jaz Dhalwal.
 The meeting was attended by 43 members who reviewed the clubs 2020/21 programme.
 During the meeting the President inducted Pauline Kimber (below) into the club and she has become our 9th lady member

 The Rotary club of Rugbys Great Central Way Project

 In June 2022 the club will be a hundred years old.
 In celebration of this the club has initiated a centenary project in conjunction with Rugby Borough Council and Warwickshire Wildlife Trust to upgrade the section of the Great Central Way between Hillmorton Road and Abbey Street.
 In spring 2018 this section of the former railway line was surveyed and a management plan was prepared setting out the work to improve the way.
 Work began in September 2018 and is anticipated to be complete by Easter 2022.

 The President of Rugby Rotary Club Sue Maguire presenting a cheque for £4542 to Charlotte Ingram representing Rugby Myton Hospice.
 The Mayor of Rugby Bill Lewis was in attendence.
 Since 1999 our club has donated £91,000 to the hospice from our Tree of Light Project.
 Thank you to members Peter Smith and Richard Avery for organising the Christmas event.